-21.4.4 Internal appeals against punitive measures imposed by a faculty fraud commission are treated centrally by a commission appointed by the rector which consists of 6 ZAP members and is chaired by a vice-rector.
+21.4.4 Internal appeals against a decision of the faculty fraud commission are treated centrally by a commission appointed by the rector which consists of 6 ZAP members and is chaired by a vice-rector.
+The treatment is done in written form, based on documents.

-The student submits an internal appeal by sending a registered signed application to the central fraud commission, c/o Rector of the Universiteit Antwerpen, Middelheimlaan 1, 2020 Antwerpen" and by sending an email to internal appeal @uantwerp.be.
+The student submits an internal appeal by sending a registered signed application presenting the arguments to the central fraud commission, c/o Rector of the Universiteit Antwerpen, Middelheimlaan 1, 2020 Antwerpen" and through a web form on https://forms.uantwerpen.be/en/education/internal-appeal/.
 The application is sent within a period of seven calendar days which starts on the day after the day on which the imposed punitive measure is announced.
-The student is heard orally and can be assisted by a person of choice.
+The chair of the appeals body may decide to hear the student orally.
+In that case, the student can be assisted by a person of choice.

-The internal appeal leads either to a motivated confirmation of the original punitive measure or to a revision of that punitive measure.
+The internal appeal leads either to a motivated confirmation of the original decision or to a revision of that decision.